 Rephrase your controlling idea in the final box of the graphic organizer.
 The statement should reassert your position but sound distinct from your controlling idea statement.
 If your controlling idea statement was "'Romeo and Juliet' is Shakespeare's most tragic play," your rephrasing statement might read, "Both the number and the poignancy of the deaths in 'Romeo and Juliet' make the play Shakespeare's most tragic work."

-Refer to the first box in your graphic organizer to write your thesis statement in your opening paragraph.
+Refer to the first box in your graphic organizer to write your thesis statement in your introductory paragraph.
 The thesis statement should contain both the general topic of your paper as well as your controlling idea.
 A thesis statement might read, "Though Shakespeare composed many tragic plays, 'Romeo and Juliet' stands alone as his most tragic work."
 Write at least three subsequent sentences that clarify your first statement, summarize the direction of your essay and conclude the paragraph to transition into specific examples.

 Conclude your essay with a final paragraph that summarizes your main arguments and asserts your controlling idea as rephrased in your last text box in your graphic organizer.